nearform/ag-grid-url-sync/README.md

 - Enhanced employee data with salary, age, and experience number fields
 - Project data with budget and numeric fields for comprehensive testing
-- Column definitions with complete text and number filter support
+- Column definitions with complete text, number, and date filter support
-- All 8 text filter operations and 9 number filter operations enabled
+- All 8 text filter operations, 9 number filter operations, and 9 date filter operations enabled
-- Realistic data ranges for demonstrating number filters (salaries $58K-$95K, ages 26-42, experience 3-15 years)
+- Realistic data ranges for demonstrating number and date filters (salaries $58K-$95K, ages 26-42, experience 3-15 years)
 - Includes null values for demonstrating blank/notBlank operations

 All examples work out-of-the-box and demonstrate the complete functionality.
 The HTML demo can be opened directly in your browser, while the React example shows clean integration patterns.